JCR-UK

 (c.1900 - 26 September 1968)

-Born in Mogilev (today in Belarus), son of Rabbi David Rabbinowitz, Rev. Rabinowitz (m Sarah - d.
-2004, daughter of his cousin, Rav.
-Moshe Eliezer Rabinowitz) was minister at Llanelli Hebrew Congregation, south Wales (1926-1930).
+Rev. R. Rabinowitz, born in Mogilev (today in Belarus), was the son of Rabbi David Rabbinowitz, and married Sarah (d.
+2004), daughter of his cousin, Rav.
+Moshe Eliezer Rabinowitz.
+He served as minister at Brynmawr Hebrew Congregation, Breconshire (now in Gwent), South Wales (c.1924-c.1926) and may also have assisted the nearby Tredegar Synagogue.
+He the served as minister of the Llanelly Hebrew Congregation, south Wales (1926-1930).
 In 1930 he was appointed assistant minister and secretary of Birmingham Central Synagogue and on the retirement of Rabbi Z. Hodes in 1943, (having previously obtained semicha) Rabbi Rabinowitz was appointed senior minister.
 He acted as superintendent and headmaster of the congregation's Talmud Torah and provided guidance regarding the design of its new synagogue complex at Pershaw Road (opened in 1961).
 He died in office.
 His wife Sarah was awarded the MBE in 1971 for her outstanding communal work.
 Father of Rabbi Abraham H. Rabinowitz, a chaplain to the Israeli air force.
-(Jewish Chronicle Obituary 4 October 1968 and various reports.)
+(JYB listings; JC obituary of 4 October 1968 and various reports.)

 Rabbi Hershel Rader